VirtusLab/scala-cli/website/docs/reference/scala-command/directives.md

 Add repositories for dependency resolution.

-Accepts predefined repositories supported by Coursier (like `sonatype:snapshots` or `m2Local`) or a URL of the root of Maven repository
+Accepts predefined repositories supported by Coursier (like `sonatype:snapshots`, `ivy2Local` or `m2Local`) or a URL of the root of Maven repository

 `//> using repository` _repository_